 Who We Are

 Founded in January of 2016, the Ecological Culture Initiative (ECI) is a local non-profit that develops environmental programing and field projects in collaboration with community groups, cultural institutions, and government.
-Operating out of the historic Foster House in the Hamlet of Hampton Bays, NY, ECI seeks to build upon the insightful protection of an 1858 farmhouse home and its surrounding property through landmark status and conservation easements.
-ECI develops permaculture-based pilot projects throughout the community under the umbrella title of the Good Ground Restoration Project.
+Operating out of the Hamlet of Hampton Bays, NY, ECI develops ecological and permaculture-based pilot projects throughout the community.
 The Ecological Culture Initiative is a 501(c)(3) nonprofit organization.
 Donations are tax deductible to the full extent permitted by law.

 Why Operate from Good Ground?